capco-ea/capcoauth-gem/README.md

 end
 ```

-Or even skip it entirely for specific actions:
+Or even skip it entirely for specific controllers:

 ```ruby
 class PublicStuffController < ApplicationController